getify/Functional-Light-JS/ch5.md

 #### Fixed State

-Does avoiding side causes mean the `foo(..)` function cannot reference any lexical identifier from outside itself?
+Does avoiding side causes mean the `foo(..)` function cannot reference any free variables?

 Consider this code: